 IDC Manufacturing Insights: Worldwide Manufacturing Business Ecosystems Strategies

 This advisory service develops unique analyses, recommendations, and thought leadership based on comprehensive data and insights through IDC Manufacturing Insights' proprietary research projects, along with ongoing communications with industry experts, manufacturing executives, and service providers that support companies developing and executing manufacturing business ecosystem strategies.
 To ensure relevance, our analysts work with our manufacturing line-of-business clients to identify and prioritize specific topics to be covered in research reports.
 Our analysts are also available to provide individualized advice for manufacturing executives.

 Throughout the year, this service will address the following topics:

 - Existing drivers and future trends of manufacturing ecosystems and their impact on enterprises

-- Best practices of manufacturers engaging in business ecosystem strategies to generate additional revenue streams, increase transparency and efficiencies, and reduce costs or gain competitive advantage
+- Best practices and case studies of manufacturers engaging in business ecosystem strategies to generate additional revenue streams, increase transparency and efficiencies, and reduce costs or gain competitive advantage

 - Maturity framework for manufacturers to assess their individual maturity with regard to its business ecosystem collaboration readiness